 Publicado el lunes 9, septiembre 2013

 He has published extensively on topics related to democracy, global trends, and strategic foresight.
-Recent publications include:
+Among his recent books:

 - Chile Mas Allá del Bicentenario, Planeta, 2009.

 Bitar holds a degree in Civil Engineering from the University of Chile.
 He studied Economics at the Centre d’Études des Programmes Economiques (Diplome, France), and holds a Master degree in Public Administration MPA (Harvard University).